Skip to Main Content

 The Library also subscribes to online collections that have specific EDI content.
 Some of these are listed below:

-You can explore our non-book collections, such as film and TV streaming services, via our Sound and Vision guide.
+Find out about audiovisual content such as film, TV and music streaming services in our Sound and Vision guide.
 The following are especially good for EDI content:

 Another way to increase the range of material to search is to use Open Educational Resources.
 These are open sources of information that may be independent of the traditional publishing industry, but but have been verified as trustworthy sources suitable for academic use: